-ARCL's rules and regulations clearly explain the requirements and responsibilities of the participants towards clearing corporation.
+ARCL's rules and regulations clearly explain the requirements and responsibilities of the Clearing Members and Participants towards clearing corporation.
 These include responsibilities specific to risk management.
-Clearing members compliance to the in-force risk management measures are assessed on a regular basis.
+Clearing members/participant compliance to the in-force risk management measures are assessed on a regular basis.
 ARCL has also put in place disincentives to discourage non-compliance to requirements.